 For camping, I recommend Cades Cove Campground and Cosby Campground.
 Cades Cove Campground is $25 per night and has flushing toilets and drinking water.
 Cosby Campground is $17.50 per night and also has flushing toilets and drinking water.

 I personally love staying in a cabin during my visits to the Smokies.
 It isn’t something you can do everywhere, and I love the rustic log cabin feel and the hot tub that is perfect for soaking achy muscles after a day on the trails.
-This was the cabin we stayed in last time and loved in Pigeon Forge!
-But for cabin rentals, we love checking Airbnb as they have tons of rentals throughout the area.
+This is a great cabin to stay in Pigeon Forge!
+But for cabin rentals, we love checking VRBO as they have tons of rentals throughout the area.
 Check out incredible Gatlinburg stays including cabin rentals in the area!

 For hotels, here are some great places to stay based on your budget in the area: